emissary-ingress/emissary/user-guide/ambassador-pro-install.md

-# Installing Ambassador Pro
+# Installing Ambassador Pro and Ambassador Dev Portal
 ---

+For users who need additional functionality, Datawire provides two add-on products to Ambassador:

+* Pro, which adds additional security capabilities such as Single Sign-On, rate limiting, and JWT validation.
+* Dev Portal, which provides a customizable developer portal that publishes your Swagger/OAPI API documentation.

-Ambassador Pro is a commercial version of Ambassador that includes integrated Single Sign-On, powerful rate limiting, custom filters, and more.
-Ambassador Pro also uses a certified version of Ambassador OSS that undergoes additional testing and validation.
-In this tutorial, we'll walk through the process of installing Ambassador Pro in Kubernetes and show the JWT filter in action.
+Both of these products use a certified version of Ambassador that undergoes additional testing and validation.

-Information about open source code used in Ambassador Pro can be found in `/*.opensource.tar.gz` files in each Docker image.
+Information about the open source code used in Ambassador Pro and Dev Portal can be found in `/*.opensource.tar.gz` files in each Docker image.

-## 1. Clone the Ambassador Pro configuration repository
+## 1. Clone the Reference Architecture
-Ambassador Pro consists of a series of modules that communicate with Ambassador.
-The core Pro module is typically deployed as a sidecar to Ambassador.
-This means it is an additional process that runs on the same pod as Ambassador.
-Ambassador communicates with the Pro sidecar locally.
-Pro thus scales in parallel with Ambassador.
-Ambassador Pro also relies on a Redis instance for its rate limit service and several Custom Resource Definitions (CRDs) for configuration.

-For this installation, we'll start with a standard set of Ambassador Pro configuration files.
+The Ambassador add-on products are typically deployed on the same pod as Ambassador.
+In addition, Redis is used for the rate limit service.
+In this installation, we'll start with the standard configuration, which is available here:

 ```
 git clone https://github.com/datawire/pro-ref-arch